Several years ago, I was part of a multidisciplinary team updating a national guideline for breast cancer detection and management.

 If only someone had told me 10 years ago...

-I used to think that every report I wrote, every project I delivered and every word I presented had to be perfect.
-As soon as somebody raised any criticism, I felt that everything I had produced was inadequate.
+I used to think that everything I did had to be perfect.
+As soon as somebody raised any criticism, I felt inadequate.
+A useless, pathetic failure.

 And I mistook every comment, suggestion or amendment others added to my work as judgement.
 I had been measured, I had been weighed and I had been found wanting.
 Simply not good enough to get it right first time.